ersatzavian/planespotter/readme.markdown

  * (10/22/24) Six years later...
    * I don't know that I really need the FPGA for anything here, the STM32F030K should be able to run its clock up to 48 MHz.
 ADS-B bitrate is 1 MHz.
 Brute-force decoding the PPM input with interrupts requires 500ns (2 MHz) precision, which should be fine.
 [This resource is super helpful](https://mode-s.org/decode/content/introduction.html)
    * [mbed is being retired](https://os.mbed.com/).
 I think my next move should be to stand a hello world back up for the STM32F030 using [STM32Cube](https://www.st.com/en/embedded-software/stm32cubef0.html).
 [These example projects](https://github.com/STMicroelectronics/STM32CubeF0/tree/master/Projects/STM32F0308-Discovery/Examples) may help.
+ * (10/28/24) Put a blinky image on my prototype with STM32CubeIDE, so I'm ready to get back to firmware.
+Added notes on configuring project and using the STM32Loader.

 ## License